cpwhidden/frontend-nanodegree-mobile-portfolio/README.md

 #### Portfolio page

-* Images were compressed to appropriate sizes.
+* Images were compressed to appropriate sizes, increasing page load speed.
-* CSS inlined
+* CSS inlined, reducing number of round trips during page loading.
-* JavaScript loaded asynchronously
+* Google Analytics JavaScript loaded asynchronously, which before was render-blocking on page load.
-* Local font requested before requesting Google font
+* Local font requested before requesting Google font, reducing a round trip request during page load.

 #### Pizza page

-* Scrolling alogrithms batches layout invalidations first before batching style changes, which optimizes the critical rendering path.
+* Scrolling alogrithms batches layout invalidations first before batching style changes, which optimizes the critical rendering path and improves scrolling frame rate.
 * Likewise for pizza resizing, all layout invalidations were batched first, then style changes are batched.
-* Limited generated pizzas to 24
+* Limited generated pizzas to 24, vastly reducing computation at page load.
-* Declared variables used in functions in global scope in order to optimize performance
+* Declared variables used in functions in global scope in order to speed up computational efficiency.
-* Used 'getElement' functions that are faster than 'querySelector' functions.
+* Used 'getElement' functions that are faster than 'querySelector' functions in order to speed up computation efficiency.
-* Optimized pizza CSS for efficient painting
+* Optimized pizza CSS for efficient painting by forcing moving pizzas to render in seperately painted layers without backface visibility.

+### How to build images with Grunt

+* Two Gruntfiles are used, each `running grunt-responsive-images`, one for root-folder assets and one for the `views` folder assets.
+* All current dependencies are already included in the repo
+* Configure image build options in the `Gruntfile.js` file if you want different options for your images.
+* Build by `cd`ing into the folder where your Gruntfile is and run `grunt`